-Have you been charged with an offence related to fraud, theft, or dishonesty?
+Have you been charged with a fraud, theft, or dishonesty offence?

 Fraud, theft, and dishonesty convictions can have a long term impact and any such offence should be dealt with seriously.
 Doogue + George are experienced in defending every type of fraud, theft, or dishonesty charge and also achieving the best outcome for people who are pleading guilty to these charges.

 Fraud offences vary from computer fraud and tax fraud to government fraud.
 These charges cover small amounts to offences involving millions of dollars.
 The same is true for theft and dishonesty offences.
 In this section of the website, you will find an extensive number of articles about these offences as well as relevant penalties and real case studies with actual results.